marconetto/azadventures/chapter7/README.md

   storage mount points, network configuration, and custom scripts.
 Again, here the machine is still in **Creating** state.
 Cloud-init creates a filed called ``/var/lib/cloud/instance/boot-finished`` once it finishes execution.
-This is not an indication the the machine reached the **Succeeded** state because azure still has to run internal processes before releasing the machine to the user.
+This is not an indication that the machine reached the **Succeeded** state because Azure still has to run internal processes before releasing the machine to the user.

-- After the VM has reached the **Succeeded** state, the Azure VM Agent communicates with the Azure platform to fetch the required Azure VM Extensions.
+- When the VM is about to reach the **Succeeded** state, the Azure VM Agent communicates with the Azure platform to fetch the required Azure VM Extensions.
 The Azure VM Agent then proceeds to install and execute the specified extensions on the VM.